But before I can get to that two-parter, I have to slog through this two-parter.

 Doctor: "Yes, we are."

 So Rose gets an idea of how they could actually watch it: TV.
-So they head back to Jackie's place and watch the news on her tiny little TV.
-Ignoring the fact that Jackie is letting the Doctor back into her home (because she certainly hasn't been objecting to the Doctor spending time alone with Rose), does the Doctor not have a TV in the TARDIS anymore?
+So they head back to Jackie's place and watch the news on her tiny little telly.
+Ignoring the fact that Jackie is letting the Doctor back into her home (because she certainly hasn't been objecting to the Doctor spending time alone with Rose), can the TARDIS simply not pick up television signals on the time-space visualizer?
+The Eleventh Doctor will later have the capability to monitor quite a few channels at once, if this line from "The Power of Three" is any indication.

 Doctor: "I'll have the TARDIS set for every Earth news feed."